mingkaic/tenncor/opt/rules.md

 ## Conversion

-A conversion identifies an ADE subgraph and defines a new subgraph to convert to given specied symbols and scalars.
+A conversion identifies an TEQ subgraph and defines a new subgraph to convert to given specied symbols and scalars.

 #### Syntax: